aeon-toolkit/aeon/docs/contributing.md

 If you are a new contributor, make sure we add you to our list of contributors.
 All contributions are recorded in [.all-contributorsrc](https://github.com/aeon-toolkit/aeon/blob/main/.all-contributorsrc).
 Alternatively, you can use the [@all-contributors](https://allcontributors.org/docs/en/bot/usage) bot to do this for you.
-If the contribution is related to a PR, please only create this when the PR has merged.
+If the contribution is contained in a PR, please only @ the bot when the PR has been merged.
 A list of relevant tags can be found [here](https://allcontributors.org/docs/en/emoji-key).

 ## Further Reading